Category: News

 F.O WS

 Anyhow, I thought that we might try and do something to mark our birthday.
 And then I forgot about it for a few weeks.
 But, alas, here it is now.
-We’ve made graphic from a photo-shopped image we made back in June – which got a fair bit of attention on our social media.
-We’ve stuck it on a t-shirt which is up for preorder until the 20th of November over on everpress.
+We’ve made a graphic from a photo-shopped image we made back in June, which got a fair bit of attention on our social media.
+We’ve stuck it on a t-shirt, which is up for preorder until the 20th of November over on everpress.

 FO WS